Some rules and a scene description:

 There are two kinds of scenes:

+It's in our mind how the cathedral could look like 500years ago, but it should be an image where we can see how the light could flow.
 The simulation has a very precise description of the sun/lightposition....
 NO FILLIGHTS are allowed!!!
 This doesn't mean, that you can't use workarounds like selfilluminated windows or GI multiplyer, but you are not allow to change the lightsituation.!!!

 For artistic image you can define a custom lightsituation, it's somehow a Freestyle competition.
 There you will be able to show us v-lights, sss, reflections, colored light ..you even can use fillights.
 This image is not the technical approach to the scene but the way an artist expesses himself.